Adding Watermarks to PDF

 Most notably, a watermark is hard to miss once it’s stamped onto the actual page.
 Whether printed or not, it leaves the classification of your entire file visibly taken care of.

-In conclusion, PDF users who are sharing sensitive documentation and need some guarantee that their files will not be altered, distributed for commercial purposes or misused in any other way, better find a reliable PDF software for stamping watermarks to their documents.
+If you’re sharing sensitive documentation and need some guarantee that your PDF files won’t be altered, distributed for commercial purposes or misused in any other way, you should use a reliable software like Able2Extract Professional for adding watermarks to your documents.

 It comes with a free 7 day trial!
 Start testing out and tailoring your document security just the way you need it.